mcvine/mcvine/README.md

 * Development: https://github.com/mcvine/devel
 * Build mcvine-core and subpackages from source: [build-dev](builders/dev/README.md)

-# Using the MCViNe ecosystem
+# Installing the MCViNe ecosystem

-The MCVine packages are released through conda: [Anaconda Mcvine registry](https://anaconda.org/mcvine/) The mcvine-core can be selectively installed as a conda package in a conda environment:
+The MCVine packages are released through conda: [Anaconda Mcvine registry](https://anaconda.org/mcvine/) The mcvine-core can be selectively installed as a conda package:

 ```bash